Bumper Offer - Urjas oil Just @ Rs. 1

 Interaction between Food and Suplo

-Taking Suplo with food does not cause any problems.
+Taking Suplo with food is safe.

 Interaction between Alcohol and Suplo